 Our comprehensive training focuses on evaluation and treatment throughout the disease continuum, including physical examination, imaging interpretation, therapy and medicine prescriptions, surgical evaluations, spine wellness, and extensive training in interventional spine procedures including the cervical, thoracic and lumbar regions all taught in accordance with Spine Intervention Society principles.
 Opportunities also exist at the Osher Center for Integrative health and the Dayani Center for Health and Wellness.

-Objectives of the Fellowship:
+Goals and Objectives of the Fellowship

 The goal of the Vanderbilt University Medical Center PM&R Spine and Musculoskeletal Rehabilitation Medicine Fellowship is to train the future thought leaders in the field.
 To do so we offer an in-depth training in spine medicine, with a focus on interventional procedures and the research behind them.
 Scholarly activity is expected and supported.
 Fellows are active participants in clinical research and writing.